mfrontz/i501-final/README.md

 The sociodemographic data (i.e., race/ethnicity, poverty level, health insurance coverage, and urbanicity) are only available for the 4-year birth cohorts.
 There are only two 4-year birth cohorts in the dataset, with the most recent being children born in 2016-2019.

-Finally, the data is collected by the CDC through a survey.
-A random sampling of parents is called, and parents choose whether to participate (which includes agreeing to allow the CDC to contact their child's pediatrician(s) to obtain vaccination history).
-Obviously, certain parents may be more willing (or less willing) to share this information, which may affect the results.
+Finally, the data is collected by the CDC through the [National Immunization Survey-Child](https://www.cdc.gov/vaccines/imz-managers/nis/about.html#nis-child).
+A random sampling of parents is telephoned, and parents choose whether to participate (which includes agreeing to allow the CDC to contact their child's healthcare provider(s) to obtain vaccination history).
+Obviously, certain parents may be more willing (or less willing) to participate and share this information, which may affect the results.

 Thus, the vaccination rates presented in the dataset are **estimated** percentages (which is how they are labeled in the dataset and in the app).
 The dataset does include a 95% confidence interval for each estimated percent; however, it was decided to not present the 95% CI values in the app.